 Paying annually instead of monthly is probably the simplest way to save money on car insurance—if you have the funds available.
 Most insurance providers will charge a monthly finance fee for spreading the cost out throughout the year with monthly payments.
 If you don't have the funds today, then paying monthly could be cheaper than using a credit card, but it will depend on your credit card APR.

 7. Don’t Automatically Renew Your Insurance Policy

-Unfortunately, insurance companies don’t reward loyalty.
+Unfortunately, insurance companies don’t usually reward loyalty.
 Those renewing a policy may be charged a higher premium than a new customer for the same policy.
-When it comes time to renew, check the price of a new policy from your current company – it may be lower than what they’re offering you.
-If so, ask them to match the lower price.
-(And remember to price check with other insurance providers, too!)
+So when it comes time to renew, check the price of a new policy from your current company—it may be lower than what they’re offering you—and check the market using a comparison site like our car insurance partner QuoteZone.
+If you can find cheaper prices, ask your current provider to match the lower price.

 8. Don’t Use Your Car for Business